gregnz/stocks/NVDA.md

 > GD: I'm not convinced that crypto currencies will be a big growth driver over the longer term for NVidia.
 The future of crypto is pretty murky to me, and not clear how they will be 'mined' in the future.

-**GCon 3/5**

 ## AI

 AI (I think) is the overarching theme driving Nvidia's success although not specifically a 'segment' identified by Nvidia.
-AI is in a peak now, due to the stunning sucesses that have been demonstrated over the last few years, and the continued improvement in those algorithms.
+AI is in a peak now, due to the stunning successes that have been demonstrated over the last few years, and the continued improvement in those algorithms.
 There doesn't appear to be any significant roadblocks standing in the way of more and more artificial intelligence in the world.

 More and more data, more and more sensors, more and more processing required, more and more intelligence.
 Cars (as a very simple example), will be more and more autonomous which means some significant processing is required to prepare data for inference (Nvidias drive program).
 Nvidia metropolis offers the same attractiveness for 'smart cities' (no idea what the market is for that, but definitely in the same trend space).

 Although the Internet of Things has been a buzzword for a while, the reality is there are more and more devices that are connected, and sending information to be recorded, and hopefully processed.
 All this results in a massive demand for efficient computation.

+Linear models can be represented by matrix multiplies.
+For example, if you're training a classifier on images, you're going to be doing a lot of 'big matrix multiplies' because of the number of pixels in the image.
+Each of the nodes in the classifier is going to be receiving a lot of inputs from other nodes.

+“Big matrix multiplies are exactly what GPUs were designed for”.

 ### OpenCL versus CUDA

 OpenCL and CUDA do the same thing.
-They interfance higher level languages to GPU-specific instructions.
+They interface higher level languages to GPU-specific instructions.
 CUDA is Nvidias interface, while OpenCL is the open-source 'standard' supported by AMD amongst others.

 The high-level frameworks that researchers use, TensorFlow, Torch, Theanos etc., do not really care whether its CUDA or OpenCL under the covers.
 However, most of the popular deep learning frameworks do not currently support OpenCL
 [Deep learning software comparison](https://en.wikipedia.org/wiki/Comparison_of_deep_learning_software).
 In the big ones, it appears to be under development  [Theano looks like it works, Torch has 3rd party implementations].